Is your Great Dane eating grass? There are many reasons that your Great Dane may be eating grass.

 Quickly they will learn to not eat grass and wait for a taste treat.

-Many dogs will stop eating grass for praises and attention.
+Many dogs will stop eating grass for praise and attention!

 When your dog starts to munch on the grass, tell them to come to you and give them praise.